raihanizharul/Rakamin_IDX-Data_Engineer_Project/README.md

 ├── docs/                               # Project documentation and architecture details │
-├── scripts/                            # SQL scripts for ETL and transformations │   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │
+├── scripts/                            # SQL scripts for ETL and transformations │   ├── ddl/                            # Scripts for init data warehouse and layers │   ├── store_procedure                 # Scripts for store procedure
-├── tests/                              # Test scripts and quality files │
+│
 ├── README.md                           # Project overview and instructions
-└── requirements.txt                    # Dependencies and requirements for the project
 ```
 ---